surfer190/fixes/docs/microservices/netflix-guide-to-microservices.md

 ### Monolithic Database

-* On epeice of hardware running 1 big database
+* One piece of hardware running 1 big database
 * When it went down, everything went down
 * Looking for bigger hardware to vertically scale the application
 * Adding a column to a table was a big cross functional process